 Patients with Parkinson’s disease have areas of their brain that are overactive and a DBS electrode can be placed in those areas to correct the brain activity.
 This may be a confusing concept for some because everyone has been told that Parkinson’s disease is due to a loss of the dopamine brain cell.
 Loss of this cell can result in overactivity (or underactivity) depending on whether the dopamine cell was working as a stimulating or inhibiting cell.

-DBS surgery is reserved for those patients who are having unacceptable side effects from their medications.
-If you are doing well on your medications, you should not have the surgery.
+At present, the procedure is used only for patients whose symptoms cannot be adequately controlled with medications.
+If you are doing well on your medications, you cannot have the surgery.

 Neurosurgeons and specialists will be looking for three motor symptoms that do not respond to optimal medications in order to determine if an individual is a good candidate for DBS:

 Who is a poor candidate for Deep Brain Stimulation?

 - Those with a diagnosis of an atypical parkinsonian syndrome (eg, progressive supranuclear palsy, multiple system atrophy, dementia with Lewy bodies, corticobasal degeneration, or vascular parkinsonism).
 These people are often referred for DBS because of poor response to medical therapies but, unfortunately, typically do not respond well to the surgery.